How to Draw Anime & Manga Arms Tutorial

 You don’t need to draw every hidden detail like the individual fingers in the previous example.
 Instead do sketch like the above example to help you estimate their general size and position.

-After confirm that it all looks right simply erase the parts that are supposed to be hidden, add the smaller details and go over your sketch with darker more solid lines.
+After confirming that it all looks right simply erase the parts that are supposed to be hidden, add the smaller details and go over your sketch with darker more solid lines.

 Drawing Anime Arms Behind Head